bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/Metagenomics.rst

 * `RGI          <https://card.mcmaster.ca/analyze/rgi>`_
 * `KronaTools   <https://github.com/marbl/Krona/wiki/KronaTools>`_

 All the programs used in this workflow can be installed with conda.
-See section :ref:`quick-conda-start`_ below.
+See section :ref:`quick-conda-start`.

 Example of Sample File
 ~~~~~~~~~~~~~~~~~~~~~~